Bodyline's quiet beginning

-Birth of the Pakistani allrounder who is somewhat of a paradox.
-Abdul Razzaq, spent most of his career playing it safe, digging in at No. 7, and breaking partnerships with his late inswingers.
+Birth of a Pakistani allrounder who was somewhat of a paradox.
+Abdul Razzaq spent most of his career playing it safe, digging in at No. 7, and breaking partnerships with his late inswingers.
 But every now and then he exploded: he became the youngest man to take a Test hat-trick against Sri Lanka in Galle in 1999-2000, and he creamed an amazing 40-ball 75 in the first one-dayer against England in Karachi in 2000-01.
-After stints in the ICL, he returned to the official fold in 2009, and immediately made an impact by helping Pakistan to the World Twenty20 crown. in 2010, his nerveless unbeaten century gave Pakistan a thrilling one-wicket win off the penultimate ball against South Africa in Abu Dhabi.
+After stints in the ICL, he returned to the official fold in 2009, and immediately made an impact by helping Pakistan to the World T20 crown. in 2010, his nerveless unbeaten century gave Pakistan a thrilling one-wicket win off the penultimate ball against South Africa in Abu Dhabi.

 Only two batsmen passed 40 in the third one-dayer between Pakistan and West Indies in Peshawar - but one of them was Viv Richards, who decided the match with a violent 39-ball 66.
 It included five fours and four sixes, and West Indies eased home by 40 runs to take a 2-1 lead in a series they eventually won 3-2.

 In the drawn first Test between New Zealand and Sri Lanka in Moratuwa, John Wright became the first New Zealander to make 5000 Test runs when he reached 14 in the second innings.
 He celebrated by boring everyone to tears - he spent 222 balls and five hours over 42, although Andrew Jones later trumped him with a spectacular 102-ball, 149-minute 14.